oddbird/css-sandbox/src/sasslike/mixins-functions.md

 }
 ```

+For these use-case,
+custom functions could be a simple wrapper
+for inserting parameters into
+existing functions like `calc()`.
+Tab Atkins has suggested a math-only version of this
+would be simplest to implement.
+While that would be a useful first-step,
+it quickly falls short of the use-cases I've seen.
+I would prefer to start with a more fully-featured approach,
+and work backwards to an attainable level 1 implementation
+if needed.

-In addition to some bike-shedding of the syntax,
+In addition to some additional bike-shedding of the syntax,
-there are several open questions in the thread:
+there are several more open questions in the thread:

 - Can authors provide a fallback output
-  when invalid arguments are provided?
+  for invalid arguments?
 - Would it be helpful to include default parameter values
-  in the function definition
+  in the function definition?
-  (this is already possible in the `var()` syntax,
-  when applying the parameters)?
-- Can authors define internal custom properties,
+- Can function authors define internally-scoped custom properties?
-  in order to break apart the internal logic?
 - Can authors use conditional at-rules
   inside the function logic?
 - Can functions expose a parameter